shreelvi/springboot-consuming-rest-retrofit/README.md

 # springboot-consuming-rest-retrofit
-Official sample tutorial of Springboot Consuming a Rest Api but using Retrofit library instead of Spring Rest Client
+Just a follow-up of official sample tutorial of Springboot by Spring that shows to consume a Rest Api.

+But this project is using Retrofit library instead of Spring Rest Client to fetch the data from API.